BasPieren/functional-programming/README.md

 - What where books about after World War 2?
 - What where books about during World War 2?

-I wanted to focus on the period during and after World War 2 so that I would have a base that I could use to compare my hypothesis to.
+I wanted to focus on the periods just before, during and after World War 2 so that I would have a base that I could use to compare my hypothesis to.

 ### Variables
 After I wrote down my sub-questions I started to look at the properties inside the data that I thought I would need to find patterns.
 I came up with the following:

-- Titel
+- Title
 - Author
 - Format
 - Publication Year
 - Pages
 - Subjects

 I made sure that I would only get back these variables when searching trough the data.
+To see how I did that look at the [Transform Data](#Transform-data-) chapter.

 ### Findings
 The first thing that I noticed when looking through books from before World War 2 is that a lot are about the aftermath of World War 1 and especially about the individual stories of soldiers.
 Descriptions for example are (in Dutch):